JoseRaul42/MachineLearningTemplate/README.md

 1. **Prerequisites**:
    - Ensure Python is installed on your system.
    - Install necessary Python libraries as per your project's requirements.
+   - Add the test CSV file to `C:/temp` and ensure a database named `SolanaHistorical`  is created for the `csvtestdata2database.py` script.

 2. **Running the Scripts**:
    - Configure each script according to your database and model specifications.
-   - Execute the scripts in order: first data extraction, followed by transformation, and finally loading into the model.
+   - Execute the scripts in order: first data extraction, followed by transformation, loading into the model, and finally loading the test data.

 ## Contribution and Customization
 This project is open for contributions and can be customized to fit a wide range of ETL needs in different machine learning contexts.
 You are encouraged to fork, modify, and adapt these scripts to meet your specific data processing and analysis requirements.